Why Do French Colleagues Switch to English When You Speak French?

 What Makes French Business Culture So Difficult for English Speakers?

-The French approach to hierarchy, risk, and negotiation differs fundamentally from Anglophone business norms.
+The French approach to hierarchy, risk, and negotiation is different from Anglophone business norms.
 A direct instruction that sounds decisive in English can sound abrasive in French.
 A collaborative suggestion that works in London falls flat in Paris if the register is wrong.
-These are not things you can learn from a textbook—they require immersion in the language and the culture, guided by someone who understands both worlds.
+These are not things you can learn from a textbook.
+They require immersion in the language and the culture, guided by someone who understands both worlds.

 At Real French, Bernard Henusse trains you in the precise professional register you need.
 Your one-on-one sessions simulate your real working environment: board presentations, client negotiations, team management, even the informal conversations at lunch that build the relationships French business runs on.